biotite-dev/ammolite/doc/index.rst

 If no error shows up, the installation is correct.

+|

 Usage
 -----

 .. currentmodule:: ammolite

 Launching PyMOL
 ^^^^^^^^^^^^^^^

+Library mode
+""""""""""""

 The recommended way to invoke *PyMOL* in a Python script depends on whether a GUI should be displayed.
-If no GUI is required, we recommend using object-oriented *PyMOL*.
+If no GUI is required, we recommend launching a *PyMOL* session in library mode.

 .. code-block:: python

-  from pymol2 import PyMOL
   import ammolite

-  pymol_app = PyMOL()
-  pymol_app.start()
-  ammolite.setup_parameters(pymol_instance=pymol_app)
-  cmd = pymol_app.cmd

-  # The molecule visualization stuff goes here

-  pymol_app.stop()

-The line with ``pymol_app.start()`` is essential here:
-Without this statement the following commands to *PyMOL* might lead to crashes.
-:func:`setup_parameters()` sets *PyMOL* parameters that are necessary for *Ammolite* to interact properly with *PyMOL*.

-.. autofunction:: setup_parameters

-For further demonstrations, on how to use object-oriented *PyMOL* with interactive Python in combination with *Ammolite*, have a look at the `example Jupyter notebooks <https://github.com/biotite-dev/ammolite/tree/master/doc/examples>`_.

-|
+  ammolite.launch_pymol()

+Usually launching *PyMOL* manually via :func:`launch_pymol()` is not even
+necessary:
+When *Ammolite* requires a *PyMOL* session, e.g. for creating a *PyMOL* object or invoking a command, and none is already running, *PyMOL* is automatically started in library mode.

+GUI mode
+""""""""

 When the *PyMOL* GUI is necessary, the object-oriented *PyMOL* API is not available.
-Instead *PyMOL* can be launched in the following way:
+Instead *PyMOL* can be launched in interactive (GUI) mode:

 .. code-block:: python

-  from pymol import cmd
   import ammolite

-  ammolite.launch_pymol("-qixkF", "-W", "400", "-H", "400")
+  ammolite.launch_interactive_pymol("-qixkF", "-W", "400", "-H", "400")

-  # The molecule visualization stuff goes here

-:func:`launch_pymol()` starts *PyMOL* using the given command line options, reinitializes it and sets necessary parameters.
+:func:`launch_interactive_pymol()` starts *PyMOL* using the given command line options, reinitializes it and sets necessary parameters.

 After that, the usual *PyMOL* commands and the other functions from *Ammolite* are available.